Chlorogenic Acid

 2021 Jan 16 Molecules Ohishi T, Fukutomi R, Shoji Y, Goto S, Isemura M

-Review Article Curry Obesity Health Benefits Polyphenol Polyphenols Wine Green Tea Neuroprotective Turmeric Anticancer AntioxidantGreen tea, coffee, wine, and curry have beneficial health effects due to the polyphenols they contain, which possess both antioxidant and pro-oxidant properties.
+Review Article Curry Health Benefits Polyphenol Polyphenols Wine Green Tea Turmeric Anticancer AntioxidantGreen tea, coffee, wine, and curry have beneficial health effects due to the polyphenols they contain, which possess both antioxidant and pro-oxidant properties.

 Neuroprotective Effects of Coffee Bioactive Compounds: A Review